bitwarden/help/_articles/hosting/install-on-premise.md

 1. Download the main Bitwarden script to your machine in the desired location:

-    {% note %}All Bitwarden assets will be installed in the `./bwdata` directory relative to where the main Bitwarden script resides.{% endnote %}
+    {% callout info %}All Bitwarden assets will be installed in the `./bwdata` directory relative to where the main Bitwarden script resides.{% endcallout %}

     {% icon fa-linux %} {% icon fa-apple %} Bash